 “For more than a century, Boys & Girls Clubs have served as the leading advocate for kids and teens, standing up for their needs when others were silent,” said Jim Clark, president and CEO of Boys & Girls Clubs of America.
 “We come together today to further that commitment by working with Congress and all levels of government to advocate for our youth, especially the ones who need us most.
 Every day, Club staff are making differences in the lives of our youth, closing the opportunity gap many of our kids and teens face.
 It’s our duty to be a voice for the next generation so that all children have the same types of opportunities and experiences in order to achieve their true potential.”

-In its fifth year, Boys & Girls of America’s National Days of Advocacy empowers Club leaders to build awareness and garner support for programs that enable kids and teens to reach their full potential as productive, caring, responsible citizens.
-Advocates will meet with their members of Congress in the Senate and House of Representatives and will get the opportunity to honor Boys & Girls Clubs of America’s Champions of Youth award recipients at a Tuesday night reception.
+In its sixth year, Boys & Girls of America’s National Days of Advocacy empowers Club leaders to build awareness and garner support for programs that enable kids and teens to reach their full potential as productive, caring, responsible citizens.
+Advocates will meet with their members of Congress in the Senate and House of Representatives and will get the opportunity to honor Boys & Girls Clubs of America’s Champions of Youth and Youth Innovation Award recipients at a Tuesday night reception.
 2020 Champion of Youth honorees include lead sponsors of the recently introduced Youth Workforce Readiness Act of 2019: Senators Tina Smith (D-MN) and David Perdue (R-GA) and Representatives Josh Harder (D-CA) and Brian Fitzpatrick (R-PA).
 Youth Innovation Awardees include additional YWRA co-sponsors: Senators Lindsey Graham (R-SC) and Ron Wyden (D-OR) and Representatives Tom Cole (R-OK), Lisa Blunt Rochester (D-DE), Jim Cooper (D-TN) Derek Kilmer (D-WA), Ben Ray Lujan (D-MN), Seth Moulton (D-MA) and Fred Upton (R-MI).

-Serving more than 4.3 million youth at 4,300 sites, Clubs are located in cities, towns, public housing and on Native lands throughout the country, and serve military families in Boys & Girls Clubs of America-affiliated Youth Centers on U.S. military installations worldwide.
+Serving more than 4.7 million youth at 4,700 sites, Clubs are located in cities, towns, public housing and on Native lands throughout the country, and serve military families in Boys & Girls Clubs of America-affiliated Youth Centers on U.S. military installations worldwide.
 Supporting America’s youth has never been more urgent in the nation's history.
-Currently, one in five young people lives in poverty and one in six is unlikely to graduate high school on time.
+Currently, one in five young people live in poverty and one in six is unlikely to graduate high school on time.
 Over 11 million young people are unsupervised after school, when juvenile crime escalates.
-Clubs are open every day afterschool and, as data indicates, provide programming that closes this opportunity gap so that all young people have the opportunity succeed.
+Clubs are open every day after school and, as data indicates, provide programming that closes this opportunity gap so that all young people have the opportunity succeed.

 “Clubs partnering with the Federal government is the ultimate public private partnership, focusing together on solutions and polices having the greatest impact on the youth of this country,” said Julie Teer, Chief Development & Public Affairs Officer at Boys and Girls Clubs of America.
 “Club advocacy isn’t just a one-day event.
 We are motivated and committed to raising our voices on issues impacting youth in our country and the programs and solutions that set them on the path to great futures throughout the year.”